Seitenbereiche:

 My approach

 I work with Guided Imagery Psychotherapy (GIP).
-In addition, I use approaches from (hypno)systemic therapy, mentalisation-based therapy (MBT) and body therapy methods.
+In addition, I use approaches from (hypno)systemic therapy, mentalisation-based therapy (MBT) and body psychotherapy methods.

-A supportive, appreciative and enabling attitude is at the core of my practice as a psychotherapist.
+A supportive, appreciative and enabling attitude lies at the core of my practice as a psychotherapist.

 Guided Imagery Psychotherapy (GIP)

-GIP is a psychodynamic based psychotherapy method.
-The "Katathyme Bilderleben" was developed in the 1950s by the German psychoanalyst Hanscarl Leuner and formed the basis for this approach.
-Leuner systematised for the first time the already long known therapeutic use of imagery into a psychotherapeutic procedure.
-GIP is used in individual settings as well as in group psychotherapy and work with couples.
+GIP is a psychodynamic psychotherapy developed by the German psychoanalyst Hanscarl Leuner in the 1950s (“Katathyme Bilderleben”).
+Leuner systematised the therapeutic use of imagery into a psychotherapeutic method.

-• You can " recharge" - your self-esteem is strengthened, and you experience yourself positively.
+• You can strengthen self-esteem and experience yourself positively.

-• Imagery can enable you to experience and overcome inner conflicts that are often difficult for you to "grasp".
+• Imagery allows you to experience and resolve inner conflicts that may be difficult to grasp.

-• Imagery supports your creativity in the therapeutic process and thus enables new approaches and strengthens your vitality.
+• Imagery supports creativity, enabling new approaches and enhancing vitality.

 > FAQS